This is a relatively small profession and entry can be competitive.

 You must apply for an advanced apprenticeship with an Approved Training Farrier (ATF) and pass and End Point Assessment (EPA).
 This lasts for four years and two months.
 Training places for apprentices are limited and you may have to move to another part of the country.
 (Please see More Information section below).

-You need at least 5 subjects at National 5, including English and Maths or equivalent qualifications, for entry.
+You need at least 5 subjects at National 5, including English, Maths and a science subject or equivalent qualifications, for entry.
 You must also complete a Forging Certificate of 15 forging exercises.

 Scotland's Rural College (SRUC) runs the City and Guilds 12-week Certificate in Forgework course.
 To get in you need 3 subjects at National 4 including English and Maths.
 This course prepares you for a farriery apprenticeship or for an alternative career as a blacksmith.

 You would normally need to have a driving licence.

 You can also train as a farrier in the army in the Royal Horse Artillery or Household Cavalry.

-There are only about 2,800 registered farriers in the whole of the UK, with around 300 Approved Training Farriers.
+There are only about 2,900 registered farriers in the whole of the UK.

 handle horses with confidence and enjoy working with them